Addiction Treatment for Veterans: Detox, PTSD, and VA Benefits

 Veterans face unique challenges that can increase the risk of substance use disorders (SUD), from combat trauma and moral injury to chronic pain and isolation after separation from the Armed Services.
 Addiction treatment tailored for veterans and military culture is essential for effective recovery.

 Let’s explore the data, common substances misused and co-occurring conditions and available therapies used to improve the quality of life for veterans.
-We also outline the levels of treatment, access points through the VA and community programs and financial resources to help veterans reclaim their health.
+We also outline the levels of care in rehab, access points through the VA and community programs and financial resources to help veterans reclaim their health.

 Roughly 1 in 10 post-9/11 veterans meet criteria for substance use disorders; heavy drinking is highest in the Marine Corps and Air Force.